Tropine benzilate

-Tropine benzilate also known as glipin is an ester formed between tropine and benzilic acid.
+Tropine benzilate (also known as glipin, BAT or T.B.) is an ester formed between tropine and benzilic acid.
 Like its structural relatives such as atropine and scopolamine, tropine benzilate is considered a muscarinic antagonist, meaning it binds to and blocks muscarinic acetylcholine receptors in the nervous system and various tissues.

 The substance was first described in 1936 and was shown to relax smooth muscle and block signals from the vagus nerve.
 It was also later shown to block stomach acid secretion in dogs.

-It is a chemical deliriant similar to two related substances, namely 3-quinuclidinyl benzilate (aka QNB or BZ) and CS-27349.
+It is a chemical deliriant similar to two related substances, namely 3-quinuclidinyl benzilate (aka QNB or agent Buzz) and CS-27349.
+However, BAT differs from these two agents in that it was never enlisted in a psychochemical warfare programme by Edgewood Arsenal (as an incapacitating agent) and is endowed with medically useful properties.

+Another compound with which T.B. shares a striking similarity is called Tropenzile.
+T.B. sans the tertiary hydroxy group goes by name Tropacine.

 Atropine and scopolamine (c.f.
 PC12047005) are natural alkaloids with a substantially similar structure to BAT, but differ in that they are formed from tropic acid and not benzilic acid.
 Tropic acid has a chiral carbon whereas benzilic acid is achiral.
+Whereas tropic acid is a natural product, benzilic acid is not known to exist in nature.